ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 # Building an Editor Framework

-This is the second of a pair of articles looking at how to implement edit form control in Blazor.
+This is the second of two articles looking at how to implement edit form controls in Blazor.

-The first article explores how to control what the user could do once a form was dirty - how to stop a user unintentionally exiting.
-This article describes building a framework to detect when the dataset is dirty and/or invalid.
+The first article explores how to control what the user could do once a form was dirty; in essence how to stop a user unintentionally exiting.
+This article describes how to build a framework that detects when the dataset is dirty and/or invalid.

-I think many would consider that Blazor already has all the functionality you need to edit data.
+I think many would consider that Blazor already has all the functionality needed to edit data.
 Why do you need to re-invent the wheel?
-It's a valid question.
+It's a valid question, and you answer depends on the environment you work in.
 If you fervently believe its true, read no further: this article isn't for you.

 A little recent background.
 C# 9 introduced the `Record` type, creating an immutable reference type.
 The property `{get; init;}` lets us create an immutable property.
-These are recent language changes: Microsoft seems to have doing a little rethinking about data editing!
+These are recent language changes: Microsoft seem to have done a little rethinking!

 I've always been a firm believer in maintaining the integrity of records and recordsets read from databases.
 What you see in your reference record or recordset is what is in the database.
-If you want to edit something, make a copy, change the copy, submit the copy back to the database and refresh your reference copy from the database.
+If you want to edit something, make a copy, change the copy, submit the copy to the database and then refresh your reference copy from the database.

 The editing framework I use, described in this article, implements those principles.